-When the user is viewing a particular program channel on the television receiver, the program schedule system defaults to a FLIP mode, shown in FIG. 5.
-In this mode, a graphic overlay 51 containing programming information for the channel currently tuned on the tuner is superimposed in overlaying relationship with a received program signal 55 on the screen of the television receiver 27 whenever the viewer changes the program channel, for example, by using the up/down direction arrows on the remote controller.
-The video overlay device 25, such as shown in FIG. 1, combines the computer-generated RGB video-graphic overlay information with the NTSC-format program signal from the tuner 28, and supplies an NTSC-format output signal, which includes the program signal from the tuner and the program schedule overlay information for viewing on the television receiver 27.
+In operation, the electronic program schedule system of the present invention functions as follows.
+FLIP Mode overlay 51 containing programming information for the channel currently tuned on the tuner is superimposed in overlaying relationship with a received program signal 55 on the screen of the television receiver 27 whenever the viewer changes the program channel, for example, by using the up/down direction arrows on the remote controller.
+The video overlay device 25, such as shown in FIG. 1, combines the computer-generated RGB video-graphic overlay information with the NTSC-format program signal from the tuner 28, and supplies an NTSC-format output signal, which includes- the program signal from the tuner and the program schedule overlay information for viewing on the television receiver 27.